lovelaced/mediawiki_scraper/README.md

 This script scrapes all categorical data from practicalplants.org into a locally running mongoDB instance.

-It requires mwparserfromhell, pymediawiki and the official python mongo module.
+It requires beautifulsoup, mwparserfromhell, pymediawiki and pymongo.

 This ships with a MODIFIED version of pymediawiki as practicalplants.org uses a very slightly modified version of current mediawiki standards.